 RQ1: How do users interact with the Smart Journey Creator feature?

-RQ2: What are the pain points, needs, expectations, objectives and use behavior of users when using the the feature?
+RQ2: What are the pain points, needs, expectations, objectives, and use behavior of users when using the feature?
 What are the intervention areas for design?

 RQ3: What are the differences in terms of needs, expectations, and use behavior/patterns regarding Smart Journey Creator between the identified user segments?